 Applus+ has an extensive range of tools and techniques to match every inspection challenge, from simple thickness measurement to fully automated inspections.
 We have offices located coast to coast with the ability to mobilize units on short notice, ensuring a prompt and timely response.

-The ultrasonic shear wave method is a technique which encompasses the use of predetermined angles for the identification of subsurface anomalies not found directly underneath the transducer itself.
-Indications within a material and or weldement reflect ultrasonic energy back to the transducer, displaying as an A-scan, in which an operator may assess for relevant information concerning component integrity.
+The ultrasonic shear wave method is a technique which encompasses angle beam ultrasonic testing to identify subsurface anomalies not found directly underneath the transducer itself.
+Shear wave ultrasonic testing uses ultrasonic energy that is reflected back to the transducer from indications within a material and or weld.
+This is displayed as an A-scan, from which an operator can review the relevant information to assess the integrity of the component.

 Automated ultrasonic C-scan is a technique that utilises ultrasound and mechanised scanners to build a comprehensive plan view of the component being inspected.
 Typical plan-view imaging is displayed in colour-coded maps according to the thicknesses obtained throughout the inspection area.
 Calibrated dual-axis encoders provide a scale map to measure the lengths and widths of the indications found.